 I saw Gaia in action once.
-Funny thing was, although I was very impressed by his work in progress, I wasn’t aware that it was him at the time.
-I was walking south on 1st Ave in Manhattan’s East Village, and saw someone painting a beautiful mural of two bulls bashing heads on the security gate of the Empellon Cocina restaurant.
+The funny thing was, although I was very impressed by his work in progress, I wasn’t aware that it was him at the time.
+I was walking south on 1st Ave in Manhattan’s East Village and saw someone painting a beautiful mural of two bulls bashing heads on the security gate of the Empellon Cocina restaurant.
 I made a mental note to go back at some point a few days later and see who it was.
 Much to my surprise, it was Gaia.
-A few weeks later, I found myself at that very restaurant with my wife and a friend, and noticed that not only did Gaia do the facade, he also had painted the walls behind the bar.
+A few weeks later, I found myself at that very restaurant with my wife and a friend and noticed that not only did Gaia do the facade, but he also had painted the walls behind the bar.

 Gaia is a very busy man, with seemingly an endless amount of energy (I had a lot of energy in my late 20s as well).
 Technically, although he grew up in New York’s Upper East Side, he calls Baltimore home, but from the sound of it, he rarely spends much time there.
 He’s constantly being called to places all around the world to do his murals, which have become a hot commodity these days.
 He has murals in Cape Town, South Africa, has done murals at Art Basel, had a solo show at NYC’s Jonathan Levine Gallery, and even curated Open Walls Baltimore, a mural festival featuring work from contemporaries such as Maya Hayuk, Swoon, Chris Stain, OverUnder and others.
 To be honest, I’m surprised he has time to sleep.

 The work itself often depicts animal imagery, which comes from his fascination with bringing nature to urban landscapes.
 This animal imagery sometimes depicts animals with human hands and torsos, resulting in a very interesting juxtaposition.
 He tends to lean toward social and political messages as well, incorporating portraits of influential, and sometimes controversial urban developers.